Research-Based

 Does Collagen Heal The Gut?

-Collagen synthesis is a key aspect of healing and repairing your intestinal lining.
-New muscle cells are prepared if there is harm done to the lining.
-When new muscle cells are generated, collagen production is increased.
-Proving that collagen is vital for damage repair.
+Collagen synthesis is essential for healing and repairing your intestinal lining.
+When lining damage occurs, new muscle cells are generated, increasing collagen production and proving collagen’s vital role in damage repair.

 How to Use Collagen for Gut Health